rahula00/FeedbackWebApp/README.md

 ## Features
 Email notifications for managers when feedback is submitted

-Password reset and username recoveery via email
+Password reset and username recovery via email

 All forms secured through Django

 Encrypted passwords.
-Passwords cannot be viewed or edited, only reset.
+Passwords cannot be viewed or edited, only reset

 ## Deployment